ietf-wg-asdf/SDF/sdf.md

 ~~~
 {: #example1 title="A simple example of an SDF definition file"}

-This is a representation of a switch.
+This is a model of a switch.
 The `odmProperty` value, represented by a Boolean, will be true for "on" and will be false for "off".
 The actions `on` or `off` are redundant with setting the `value` and are in the example to illustrate that there are often different ways of achieving the same effect.
 The action `toggle` will invert the value of the odmProperty value, so that 2-way switches can be created; having such action will avoid the need for first retrieving the current value and then applying/setting the inverted value.